prismicio/prismic-gatsby/README.md

 ## Features

 - Supports Rich Text fields, slices, and content relation fields
-- Supports `gatsby-transformer-sharp` and `gatsby-image` for image fields
+- Supports `gatsby-image` using Imgix or `gatsby-transformer-sharp` for image fields
 - Utilizes `prismic-dom` to provide HTML and link values so you don't have to use `prismic-dom` directly
 - Supports Prismic previews